 Alignment - As advisors, administrators, educators, students and student organizations we are aligned with the core mission and values of Oregon State University.

 Access - We believe that a student’s ability to form and join organizations of their own choosing is a high priority.
 As a result, we are committed to having clear & visible, student- friendly resources and processes that facilitate ease of access.
-Access is inclusive of but not limited to a mentoring relationship, advising, assistance with recruitment, and access to meeting and activity space.

 Engagement - We recognize the value of co-curricular and academic involvement throughout the student experience and are dedicated to facilitating partnerships with students that support shared accountability, responsibility and learning.
-Through engagement with student organizations, students develop leadership and organizational skills which enhance knowledge, holistic growth, community development and student retention.
+Through engagement with student organizations, students develop leadership and organizational skills, which enhance knowledge, holistic growth, community development and student retention.